At soldering deck (one aspect of fabricating or repairing jewelry)

 Applying final finish to jewelry at polishing bench

 I work with clients to create heirloom-quality jewelry.
-I have developed a design style over the years and many customers opt for giving me free rein in designing their jewelry pieces.
-Others may request variations of designs they've seen elsewhere or may bring me antique pieces they want reproduced.
+I have developed a design style over the years and most customers opt for giving me free rein in designing their jewelry pieces.

 Some of the processes used in creating custom jewelry are:

 - Buying & selling diamonds and other custom-cut gems